scope3data/methodology/docs/lifecycle.md

 ## Notes

 1: Includes "content management and distribution," excludes "HR systems, back-office administration, corporate business travel, and so forth."
 Excludes content production except when "content production is so intertwined with the operational and distribution systems that exclusion becomes impractical."

+2: The SRI methodology says it includes "The allocation of advertising space, both direct and programmatic, which, through various data exchanges, algorithms and bidding systems, assigns an advertising placement to a request" but provides no details or guidance on how this might be collected, modeled, or incorporated.

 ## Further investigation